GCSE & A-Level Results 2018

 At the heart of the School’s success, however, lies its Catholic ethos, which underpins all that it does.
 It is this ethos, to which all members of the School – staff, pupils and parents – subscribe, which binds us all together, creating a sense of unity.
 This unity of outlook leads to a clearly defined sense of purpose, which creates real momentum.
 The results of this are plain for all to see.

 This has been another fine year for A-Level results, with the School firmly retaining its position at the top of national tables.
-17.5% of grades attained at A-Level were at A* (well over twice the national average), with 85.9% at A* - B, while thirteen students obtained places at Oxbridge.
-These superlative results, no flash in the pan, are, for the fifth year in a row, good enough to place us at the top of The Times's school league table for all Catholic comprehensive schools at A-Level.
+20.5% of grades attained at A-Level were at A* (well over twice the national average), with 78.8% at A* - B, while fourteen students obtained places at Oxbridge.
+These superlative results, no flash in the pan, are, for the sixth year in a row, good enough to place us at the top of The Times's school league table for all Catholic comprehensive schools at A-Level.

-At GCSE, the proportion of grades at A* and A (including the new grades 9 – 7) was extremely high – 43.4%.
-I am especially proud that the proportion of the new top 9 grades attained by Vaughan boys at GCSE in both English Language and English Literature was quadruple that of all boys nationally.
-These results make the Vaughan, according to The Times, the highest performing comprehensive school for boys in the country.
+At GCSE, the proportion of grades at 9, 8 & 7 (i.e. equivalent to the old A* & A grades) was extremely high – 55.5%.
+I am especially proud that the proportion of the top grade, 9, attained by Vaughan boys in English Literature was, at 23.1%, over eleven times higher than that of all boys nationally (2.0%), and that only three pupils in the entire cohort did not secure at least grade 4 in Mathematics, in which well over half got grades at 9, 8 or 7.
+Such results make the Vaughan, according to The Times, the highest performing comprehensive school for boys in the country.

 The performance of the Vaughan in the most recent school performance tables can be found by clicking here.